NexPlayer/Unity-SDK/advanced/widevine.md

 Widevine is only supported on iOS and Android.

-NexPlayer™ provides the integration for Widevine encrypted content right out of the box, by inheriting from NexPlayerBehaviour.
+NexPlayer™ provides the integration for Widevine encrypted content right out of the box, by inheriting from **NexPlayerBehaviour**.

 ## NexPlayer™ API for Widevine